JamieDavis2016/My-100-Days-Of-Code/log.md

 # This is my log of the next 100 days of code to help me become better at mainly web development
 # I should also consult to my calendar to ensure that I have subjects setup for what I want to learn and plan ahead.

+### Day 45: 27 March, 2019
+**Today's progress**: Time spent: 1hr

+Going to try and sit and write more CSS and learn CSS and HTML at a much deeper level!
+As I was trying to write my portfolio and shows that I was still not capable of doing so

+##Tweet Message:
+Day45: Thoughts: Spent more time reading on web design, since I want to be able to create better design.
+Going to go back to writing flexbox for a fair few more hours each night with more CSS until I feel more comfortable. how long will it take? #100daysofcode #FreeCodeCamp

 ### Day 44: 26 March, 2019
 **Today's progress**: Time spent: 1hr